CSGJusticeCenter/avparolenetlify/README.md

 - pull_state_findings.R: Extracts and summarizes state-specific data from NCRP term records.
 It generates findings for each state, which can be used in the state reports.
-- generate_rmds.R: Automates the creation of R Markdown documents for rendering.
+- generate_rmds.R: Automates the creation of Quarto documents for rendering.

 **R/prep/:**